 Why this course?

-If you’re already working in finance, the course will enhance your effectiveness in your current role.
-We’ll explore the latest developments in the field and encourage you to question traditional rules and techniques and take an analytical approach to practical problems.
+If you're already working in the finance industry, our MSc Finance will enhance your effectiveness in your current role.
+We'll explore the latest developments in the field and encourage you to question traditional rules and techniques and take an analytical approach to practical problems.

 The programme will provide you with:

-- a good understanding of financial theory and analysis
+- a broad understanding of financial theory and analysis

-- a good working knowledge of accounting information and its use in financial decision-making and analysis
+- equip you with an awareness and understanding of financial markets and institutions in the context of the global economy a working knowledge of accounting information and its use in financial decision-making and analysis

 - the ability to apply the analysis developed in the course